travis-ci/travis-ci.github.com/blog/_posts/2013-11-22-travis-foundation-launches-open-source-grants-with-paymill-and-rvm.md

-After coordinating and managing [Rails Girls Summer of Code](http://railsgirlssummerofcode.org) - which was our unofficial first project we took on - we are now focussing on organizing Open Source Grants.
+After coordinating and managing [Rails Girls Summer of Code](http://railsgirlssummerofcode.org) - which was our unofficial first project we took on - we are now focusing on organizing Open Source Grants.
 This means we help set up funding for hand-picked Open Source projects.
 Either if it's a new project or an established one that needs help being continued - we want to support progress and amazing ideas!